1. What are eyelash extensions?

 8. Can I use eye makeup remover while I have them?

 When you remove your makeup, just be extremely careful and do your best to avoid touching the lashes.
 Use a gentle eye makeup remover with a cleansing wipe rather than cotton balls or Q-tips, which can result in fibers being caught on your extensions.
 Do not use an oil-based makeup remover, as oil-based products can affect the glue negatively.
+Do not wipe your eyelashes off directly with a makeup wipe; only wipe around your eye socket with the wipes and rinse your lids/lashes with water.

 9. Who should not get eyelash extensions?